 And, honestly, after my study this morning, I am still not sure of the answers to these concerns.
 But I found encouragement and hope in doing a word study of “admonish the unruly” from 1 Thessalonians 5:14.
-One of the ways to cement truth into my heart is to do a synthesis of what I have learned and I thought I would share my synthesis with you in hopes of some encouragement for the parent who is weary of admonishing, or unsure of even how to admonish their little ones.
+One of the ways to cement truth into my heart is to do a synthesis of what I have learned.
+I thought I would share my synthesis with you, I hope it is encouragement for the parent who is weary of admonishing, or unsure of even how to admonish their little ones.

 admonish (3560) – noutheteo (from 3563 nous – mind, understanding, reason) – admonition, used of instruction and warning.
 It is a warning based on instruction, not the mere imparting of truth; but the next step of reproof based on a pre-established understanding of truth.

 unruly (813) – ataktos (from 1- a negative prefix and 5002 taktos – ordered) – out of order, out of place; a military term denoting not keeping rank, insubordinate, disobedient

 Second, a note about the verbs in this passage:

 All the verbs in this passage are present imperative active.
 This means they are commands to do something in the future which involves continuous and repeated action.
 Wuest translates it, “be admonishing those who are rebellious.”

 And third, the cross-references for this word admonish: Acts 20:31, Romans 15:14, 1 Corinthians 4:14, Colossians 1:28; 3:16; 1 Thessalonians 5:12; and 2 Thessalonians 3:15.

 Here are the things I learned about admonishing the unruly that apply to the parenting of a precocious three-year old: